 The mix of natural attractions (volcanoes, rural path, hot spring fountains) and historical well-preserved monuments and houses is the seal of this 470-year-old city.
 Its people, well known as strong characters and hard workers all over the country, are also something difficult to forget to the visitor.
 They are called “Characatos” and the name refers a culture in result of the mix of Spaniards (founders of the city) and skilled locals who developed a unique way to survive and live in this beautiful territory.

-Cathedral of Arequipa.-The Historic centre of Arequipa, keeps most of the important buildings from the Spaniard era.
+The Historic centre of Arequipa City, keeps most of the important buildings from the Spaniard era.
 They are all built in volcanic sillar rock, and the whole complex represents an integration of European and native building techniques and characteristics, expressed in the admirable work of colonial masters and Criollo and Indian masons.
-This combination of influences is illustrated by the city's robust walls, archways and vaults, courtyards and open spaces, and the intricate Baroque decoration of its facades.
+This combination of influences is illustrated by the city’s robust walls, archways and vaults, courtyards and open spaces, and the intricate Baroque decoration of its facades.

 There are several walking routes available to enjoy the centre.
 Most of them start in the Plaza (main square) and cover five or six blocks.
 Most maps include the important buildings along the centre streets.
 The newly created pedestrian mall at Mercaderes Street, historic Arequipa’s main shopping street, is another important walking route.
 Lining Mercaderes Street are buildings of numerous architectural styles, ranging from traditional colonial, art deco, to contemporary.

 Some other well-preserved touristic areas within the historic core are the pedestrian-friendly San Lazaro neighborhood (east from the Main Square) and the Yanahuara district, located north and connected to the centre by two historic stone bridges.